wso2/docs-is/en/identity-server/5.9.0/docs/setup/adding-logs-for-tokens.md

-# Add Logs for Tokens
+# Adding Logs for Tokens

 Entries in the
 `         <IS_HOME>/repository/conf/security/identity_log_tokens.properties        `